Nick Maton Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks eighth in MLB.

-- The Phillies have the 24th-ranked team ERA among all MLB pitching staffs (4.62).
+- The Phillies' 4.54 team ERA ranks 23rd across all league pitching staffs.

-- Phillies pitchers combine to give up 62 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- The Phillies rank 11th in baseball in home runs allowed (63 total, 1.1 per game).

-- Nola (4-4) gets the starting nod for the Phillies in his 13th start of the season.
-He has a 4.70 ERA in 74 2/3 innings pitched, with 65 strikeouts.
+- Walker (4-3) takes the mound for the Phillies in his 13th start of the season.
+He's put together a 5.65 ERA in 57 1/3 innings pitched, with 45 strikeouts.

-- The right-hander's last appearance came on Wednesday against the New York Mets, when he went six innings, surrendering four earned runs while allowing four hits.
+- His last appearance was on Thursday against the New York Mets, when the righty threw four innings, surrendering three earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.